Our newsletter will be published soon! Register here to receive it!

 Transnational high-level standards will be discussed and established and know-how transfer structured.
 The COME-IN! guidelines for organising an accessible collection/exhibition and the training handbook for museum operators will be elaborated and tested along its network.
 Pilot actions and training to operators will be performed and their results in terms of increased visibility studied.
 Based on the gained experience, an innovative promotional tool, the COME-IN! label for awarding museums complying with its accessibility standards, will be developed and initially conferred to the museums of the network.
 The COME-IN! label will be promoted at transnational, national and local level, in central Europe and beyond, thus guaranteeing its sustainability and transferability.

-After several months of hard works, partners have achieved one of the most important project results - the definition of COME-IN!
-Guidelines.
+After several months of hard work, the COME-IN!
+Guidelines have been defined.
 The document consists in a set of rules, technical requirements, legal references necessary to make small and medium museums accessible to all.
-The document will be presented at the Transnational Conference in Brussels and can be downloaded in the publications section.
+The document can be downloaded in the publications section.

 LP - CENTRAL EUROPEAN INITIATIVE EXECUTIVE SECRETARIAT, TRIESTE - ITALY